From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 The Alternative Path Most Operators Take

-Reactive path total: 30 weeks to reach $75K with crisis damage
+Reactive path total: 30 weeks to reach $75K, with crisis damage.

-Preemptive path total: 24 weeks to reach $82K with zero damage
+Preemptive path total: 24 weeks to reach $82K, with zero damage.

 Time saved: 6 weeks.
 Revenue difference: $7K/month higher.
 Crisis cost avoided: 14 weeks of bottleneck chaos.

-The Hidden Problems That Almost Stopped Transition
+Hidden Frictions That Almost Stopped The CEO Transition

 Every transformation faces resistance.
 Here’s what almost derailed Malik’s leadership transition and how he pushed through.